 Canadian functional art warms up the ANA Intercontinental Hotel in Beppu, Japan | Photos: BC Wood Promoting commercial and mass timber applications Extending wood use into larger, commercial buildings (the mass timber market) is a logical expansion of the market for wood products, as is now happening in Canada.
 While the Japanese market has grown slowly, code changes are opening new markets for engineered wood products.
 Promotion of nail-laminated timber as a market entry strategy could establish Canada as a leading supplier, with current efforts following the successful market development strategy of the 2x4 sector in terms of working with regulators, offering research and technical support and providing trials, demonstrations and ongoing promotion.
-In an encouraging trend, there has been a noted increase in nail plate truss use in post-and-beam construction with 2,040 projects utilizing the system in 2021.
+In an encouraging trend, nail plate truss use in non-residential applications grew to 35 percent market share in 2022.

 Catholic Macromania Church, Sapporo, Hokkaido | Photo: Canada Wood Japan LOOKING AHEAD-PROTECTING AND GROWING THE MARKET B.C. is an established supplier of wood products to Japan, and the Canadian brand is well recognized.
 The industry has extensive and long-standing relationships with Japanese buyers.
-While the overall market is relatively stable-trending downwards slightly due to changing demographics and increasing competition-the unit value of Canadian exports has trended upwards.
-This implies the B.C. industry remains well positioned in the market, but that future gains will require ongoing market development efforts.
-Moving forward, the structural lumber market strategy remains focused in four areas: - Overcoming barriers to wood use in general, and Canadian products and species in particular, through liaison, product testing, and developing close and ongoing working relationships with Japanese regulators and government officials. - Increasing capacity in construction and design through training, professional development and technology transfer. - Promoting wood construction in sectors targeted as conducive to wood-frame construction and offering ongoing growth potential.
+The unit value of trade to Japan continues to return a premium over other export markets, implying that B.C. industry remains well positioned in the market, but future gains will require ongoing market development efforts.
+Moving forward, the structural lumber market strategy remains focused in four areas:

+- Overcoming barriers to wood use in general, and Canadian products and species in particular, through liaison, product testing, and developing close and ongoing working relationships with Japanese regulators and government officials. - Increasing capacity in construction and design through training, professional development and technology transfer. - Promoting wood construction in sectors targeted as conducive to woodframe construction and offering ongoing growth potential.
 These sectors may include "building type" (residential, elderly care), "building system" (energy efficiency), "building method" (pre-fabrication) and targeted assemblies such as nail-laminated timber (NLT) or Midply shear walls in mass timber and large scale buildings. - Protecting the Canadian wood brand through the above activities, as well as reassuring buyers of the Canadian commitment to provide a stable supply of high-quality forest products.
 In the value-added sector, marketing will target niche markets.
 Japanese buyers will continue to be educated on the benefits of Canadian value-added products derived from sustainably managed forests.
 The wood pellet industry will focus on maintaining sales.
 Marketing will reinforce the Canadian brand through promotion and educational materials that highlight Canada's sustainable forest management, chain of custody and high product standards, such as lower ash production and less pollution.